gccross/OpenCL_sample/README.md

 should work on a fresh Mac.

-If you don’t want to get your hands messy, you can stay at the pontificating-architectural-philisophical level where lofty idealistic ambitions need not be insulted by the real world of making sh*t work.
+If you don’t want to get your hands messy, you can stay at the pontificating-architectural-philisophical level where lofty idealistic ambitions need not be deposed by the real world of making sh*t work.
 Such a strategy is beneficial in the interviewing context, in which case, you can just memorize some common API’s and bedazzle them with your brilliance.
-Skip Jail, proceed directly to Go and your $200 by studying here:
+Skip Jail, proceed directly to Go and get your $200 by studying here:

 https://www.khronos.org/opencl/resources